-Pope Francis met with the entire Indigenous Delegation in Rome this morning, including participants from Sacred Heart, and he proceeded to apology for the role of the Catholic Church in the residential schools.
-Here is an excerpt of his words.
+Pope Francis met with the entire Indigenous Delegation in Rome this morning, including participants from Sacred Heart, and he proceeded to make an apology for the role of the Catholic Church in the residential schools.
+Here is an excerpt of his words:

 To read the full text of Pope Francis’ address, click here.

-He also mentioned his intent to visit Canada this summer, around the feast of St. Anne – July 26.
+He also mentioned his intent to visit Canada in summer (2022), around the feast of St. Anne – July 26.
 (This culminated in his historic visit to Sacred Heart Church of the First Peoples.)

 Here is the recording from the final meeting.

-Watch the interview with Chief Willie Littlechild, who is going on the Indignous Delegation to Rome as the third primary delegate from Alberta .
+Watch the interview with Chief Willie Littlechild, who attended the Indigenous Delegation to Rome as the third primary delegate from Alberta.

 Here is a video from Global News covering the Delegation

-As we draw near to the departure of the Indigneous Delegation to Rome for their meeting with Pope Francis, let us keep them in our thoughts and prayers.
+As we drew near to the departure of the Indigneous Delegation to Rome for their meeting with Pope Francis, parishioners of Sacred Heart kept them in our thoughts and prayers.

 Angie is a residential school survivor and elder and knowledge keeper from Grande Prairie, AB.
 She will be part of the Indigneous Delegation going to meet Pope Francis at the end of the month.
 You can read here story here.

-Here is the latest Archiocesan update with news about the delegation.
+Here is the original Archdiocesan update with news about the delegation.

 Feb 1, 2022